Connecting data sources will unify your operations, but the process can often be challenging.

 A clear and structured data mapping and transformation process will ensure that data retains its quality, relevance, and usability post-migration to support informed decision-making.

-Achieving precision in your integration will ensure that data remains consistent and reliable across connected systems.
 Essential to the validation process is addressing and defining precise rules for data conflict resolution.
-This is crucial when integrating systems where there may be coinciding updates.
+This is crucial when there are coinciding updates.

-Consider a scheduled data sync between Dataverse and an ERP system.
+Consider a scheduled data sync between Dynamics 365 and an ERP system.
 When updates to similar data points are made nearly concurrently in two systems, a well-defined conflict resolution protocol should be in place.
 These rules will determine which update should prevail, ensuring data integrity post-sync.
 The key to forming these standards is identifying a ‘system of record’ for different data types.
 This foundational decision will guide subsequent conflict resolution processes.

 7. How will processing errors be managed?